Overview: Advanced Ministry Theory & Practice

 Length: 36 credit hours.
-Students typically complete this degree in three to five years.
+Students typically complete this doctorate-level seminary program in three to five years.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid

-Features: The D.Min. is available in five concentrations.
+Features: The online Doctor of Ministry degree program is available in five concentrations.

 Graduates of this program will:

 Realize personal formation and spiritual maturity, and align your calling with your core values and best gifts.

 Build advanced understanding of the nature and purposes of ministry.